 What if we don’t have internet access at home?

 For three days following an eLearning day, your child’s school will provide students with opportunities before and after school to access technology to complete eLearning assignments.
 Your school will announce hours for these opportunities in advance.
-In addition, MCAS will maintain a list of businesses and organizations in the community that provide free WiFi.

 What if my child doesn’t complete the assignments on time?

 Students who do not complete the assignment within three days will be marked absent.
 If you have extenuating circumstances, please talk with your child’s teacher or building principal for guidance.

 What are schools doing to prepare for eLearning days?